 Walking 15 Minutes After Eating Can Control Blood Sugar

 Recent studies mentions, there is one way to control blood sugar.
-That is walking for for 15 minutes after eating.
+That is walking for 15 minutes after eating.
 This helps lower blood sugar for a 24 hour period which is the equivalent of walking for 45 minutes.
-The speed required for this walk is from leisurely to moderate speed.
+The speed required for the walk is moderate speed.
 Thus a study conducted by Loretta DiPietro, Ph.D., MPH, head of the George Washington University School of Public Health and Health Services Department of Exercise Science.

-Researchers said the muscle contractions that occur during the short walk away being able to overcome the accumulated blood sugar after a meal.
-These findings into an effective way in lowering the risk of diabetes among people who could potentially experience it.
+Researchers said the muscle contractions that occur during the short walk being able to overcome the accumulated blood sugar after a meal.
+These findings become an effective way to lowering the risk of diabetes among people who could potentially experience it.

-Quoted by the Huffington Post, this study involves the study participants were healthy but at risk of developing type 2 diabetes.
-They are not a lot of exercise and their sugar content exceeding normal limits even after fasting.
+Quoted by the Huffington Post, the study involved healthy participants, but they have a risk of developing type 2 diabetes.
+They are not a lot of exercise, and their sugar content exceeds normal limits even after fasting.

-Participants stayed for two days in a room that has a calorie counter (calorimeter).
+Participants stayed for two days in a room with calorie counter (calorimeter).
 They perform a series of exercises.
 The first day, the participants do not walk around at all.
 The second day, they walk around 15 minutes after eating, walking 45 minutes at 10:30 am, and walk 45 minutes in the afternoon.

-As a result, the participants get the best blood sugar control when they are 15-minute walk after dinner.
-After dinner is often a spike in blood sugar which is quite large and ended on the next day.
+As a result, the participants get the best blood sugar control when they walked 15 minutes after dinner.
+After dinner, there is usually a spike in blood sugar that is big enough and ended the next day.
 And, with a walk after eating can prevent that.

-The study is published in the journal Diabetes Care.
+The study was published in the journal Diabetes Care.